max-hill/virus-project/readme.md

 ### Running NetRAX

 The input of NetRAX consists of:
-- fasta file
+- a fasta file (the MSA)
 - newick format initial network(s)
-- some other stuff which I don't understand yet
+- optionally, a .txt partition file for the MSA

 We aim to build a network consisting of the six clinical isolates plus the BHV5 outgroup.
 Before running NetRAX, we need to obtain the necessary inputs files: